Polish Poetry in a Time of American Resistance

 Polish poets who wrote during the Polish People’s Republic stress their individuality.
 “The things I love about the best Polish poets is their wonderful senses of humor, quirky individual styles, and idiosyncratic passions,” says Cavanagh.
 Stanislaw Barańczak, Cavanagh points out, loved basketball and wrote a poem about the Celtics.

-“One of the oddities and interesting things or eccentricities about Polish poetry is that they’re thoroughly engaged but they don’t only want to be defined their opposition to political parties,” says Edward Hirsch, a poet and the director of the Guggenheim Foundation who has been a longtime advocate of Polish poetry.
+“One of the oddities and interesting things or eccentricities about Polish poetry is that they’re thoroughly engaged but they don’t only want to be defined by their opposition to political parties,” says Edward Hirsch, a poet and the director of the Guggenheim Foundation who has been a longtime advocate of Polish poetry.
 “They don’t think that poetry’s only role is in resistance and opposition.
 They don’t want totally apolitical poetry, or an ahistorical poetry, but they don’t want poetry to be entirely defined by politics.”

 Poems like Szymborska’s “Pi,” are almost apolitical, if you believe in scientific empiricism and have any faith in the human race’s capacity for reason. “[Szymborska’s] great fidelity to the actual’s naming, leavened with imagination, suddenly feels indispensable as reminder and corrective to our current political condition,” Jane Hirshfield writes of “Pi,” which was used at three science-related protest events in within one week in April.
 “We need now, more than ever, bedrock to stand on.
 We need practical truths, observed descriptions, emotion’s difficult, subtle namings.
 We need imagination’s freedoms.
 And there is Szymborska, providing them all, in a poem that is in no way overtly ‘political.’”